Mining ban around Chittorgarh Fort!

 What do people mine here?

 People mine limestone in this area.
 Limestone is used to make cement, glass, tiles, paint, paper, and steel.
 It is also used to clean water and remove waste from metals.
-To get limestone, people dig open holes or quarries.
+To get limestone, people dig open holes or [[quarries::A deep hole in the ground where stones, sand, or other materials are taken for building.]].
 This needs blasting and drilling.

 Rajasthan gives 23% of India’s limestone.
 Chittorgarh alone makes more than 15 million tonnes every year.
-Money matters for growing our economy but keeping the fort and the environment safe matters more.
+Money matters for growing our [[economy::The process of buying and selling of goods and services by which a country makes money.]] but keeping the fort and the environment safe matters more.

 Why is Chittorgarh Fort important?